-With the exception of my roommates, I am fairly certain nobody ever listened to my four-hour block.
-The lack of an audience, however, meant that there was no pressure to perform at a high level doing something I had never done before.
-In high school, just north of Chicago, I was on the debate team, I hosted pep rallies at school assemblies and I anchored a daily public access TV program, but all of that felt like small potatoes compared to live broadcast radio.
+With the exception of my roommates, I'm fairly certain nobody ever listened to my four-hour block.
+However, the lack of an audience meant that there was no pressure to perform at a high level doing something I had never done before.
+While in high school just north of Chicago, I was on the debate team, I hosted pep rallies at school assemblies and I anchored a daily public access TV program, but all of that felt like small potatoes compared to live broadcast radio.

-By spring semester of freshman year, I really got the hang of things—my mother always told me I was a natural—and I was promoted to the 10 PM to 2 AM shift on Saturday evenings.
+By spring semester of my freshman year, I really got the hang of things—my mother always told me I was a natural—and I was promoted to the 10 PM to 2 AM shift on Saturday evenings.
 If I was a crazy party animal this would have been an awful time slot, but I wasn’t.
 I also knew how hard my Dad worked to send me to college, working tirelessly my entire childhood so that I wouldn’t have to take out student loans.
 If I was going to pursue a career getting paid to talk I needed all the practice time I could get.

 Interviews were conducted during the week, edited for air and later broadcast during the 8 PM hour of our show.
-The acclaim we received on campus from our interviews was inspiring, it reaffirmed that the 30-plus hours a week that we spent at the station was worth the lack of sleep, missed social gatherings and un-drank red Solo cups.
+The acclaim we received on campus from our interviews was inspiring; it reaffirmed that the 30-plus hours a week that we spent at the station was worth the lack of sleep, missed social gatherings and un-drank red Solo cups.
 But I wanted our interviews to have a greater shelf life.
 I wanted our hard work to have a larger audience.

-The date?
-December 21, 2005.
+The date: December 21, 2005.

 Dear Mr. Macli,

 My name is Brian Zisook, I am a senior at Illinois State University and I am a DJ for our college station, WZND.
 I have been recording interviews with hip-hop artists for our weekly program for the past 2.5 years and I would love to stream them on DJBooth.
 I do not expect any money.
-My phone number is below, please call me if you’re interested.

-Within an hour of pressing send on my email my phone rang, it was Dave.
-He loved my idea and wanted to know if I had any other ideas or updates in mind.
-I pitched him on a slight reformatting of the site, turning DJBooth into a platform to read about and stream new hip-hop music in addition to remaining a destination for the niche DJ community.
-Within weeks our Saturday Night Party interviews were streaming on the site and by the middle of the following month, now January 2006, we were also streaming new records sent to us by the record labels and running album and song reviews to accompany them.
+He told me he loved my ideas and wanted to know if I had any others in mind.
+I pitched him on a slight reformatting of the site, turning DJBooth into a platform to read about and stream new hip-hop music in addition to remaining a destination for the more niche DJ community.
+Within weeks, our Saturday Night Party interviews were streaming on the site and by the middle of the following month, now January 2006, we were also streaming new records sent to us by the record labels and running album and song reviews to accompany them.

 That May I would graduate from ISU and accept a position as a producer for the Steve & Joey morning show on a now-defunct Chicago radio station that shall remain nameless.
-The hours were brutal (4 AM to 12 PM), the pay was abhorrent and several days a week I would have to dress up in a gorilla suit and drive a beat-up van to some remote location where nobody was listening to the program.
+The hours were brutal—4 AM to 12 PM—the pay was abhorrent and several days a week I would have to dress up in a gorilla suit and drive a beat-up van to some remote location where nobody was listening to the program.
 I was always tired, I was never hungry and I started to lose my hair.
 Eight months into what I had hoped would be a long and illustrious career in radio, I'd had enough.
 I was done.

-With the support of my parents, who were still providing me with food, shelter and health insurance, I left the station and put all my eggs in one basket, the DJBooth basket.
+With the support of my parents, who were still providing me with food, shelter and health insurance, I left the station and put all my eggs in one basket; the DJBooth basket.
 Soon after taking the leap and putting all of my time into the site, our daily traffic began to rapidly increase.
-I was no longer tired, I once again felt hunger and, most importantly, I was happy.
+Suddenly, I was no longer tired, I once again hungry and, most importantly, I was happy.

-DJBooth has changed a great deal over these past ten years, constantly shifting with winds of technology, the music industry, and social media, but strangely, it feels like it’s just the beginning.
+DJBooth has changed a great deal over these past ten years, constantly shifting with the changing winds of technology, the music industry, and social media, but strangely, it feels like it’s just the beginning.